SharkSnack/shiren-6/content/system/roamers.md

 Characteristics:

-- 100 HP and slow movement.
+- 100 HP and slow movement for most characters.
 - Can swap places with Shiren and companion characters.
 - Monsters won't intentionally target them with attacks.
 - 100% chance to evade flying weapons or shields.

-Travel companion characters also appear as Roamers, and can be recruited by talking.<br/>Monster Pups can only appear as Roamers when their affection is currently at the max value.<br/>Roamers who aren't companions or monster pups will turn hostile if you attack them.
+Travel companions also appear as Roamers, and can be recruited by talking.<br/>Monster Pups can appear as Roamers after the player befriends them.<br/>Roamers who aren't companions or monster pups will turn hostile if you attack them.

 # Roamer List